Noisy Simon Period Finding: Abstract

 Let $f: \F_2^n \rightarrow \F_2^n$ be a Boolean function with period $\vec s$.
 It is well-known that Simon's algorithm finds $\vec s$ in time polynomial in $n$ on quantum devices that are capable of performing error-correction.
 However, today's quantum devices are inherently noisy, too limited for error correction, and Simon's algorithm is not error-tolerant.

-We show that even noisy quantum period finding computations lead to speedups in comparison to purely classical computations.
-More precisely, we implemented Simon's quantum period finding circuit on the $15$-qubit quantum device IBM Q 16 Melbourne.
+We show that even noisy quantum period finding computations may lead to speedups in comparison to purely classical computations.
+To this end, we implemented Simon's quantum period finding circuit on the $15$-qubit quantum device IBM Q 16 Melbourne.
 Our experiments show that with a certain probability $\tau(n)$ we measure erroneous vectors that are not orthogonal to $\vec s$.
 We propose new, simple, but very effective smoothing techniques to classically mitigate physical noise effects such as e.g. IBM Q's bias towards the $0$-qubit.

 After smoothing, our noisy quantum device provides us a statistical distribution that we can easily transform into an LPN instance with parameters $n$ and $\tau(n)$.
 Hence, in the noisy case we may not hope to find periods in time polynomial in $n$.
-However, we still obtain quantum advantage even for large errors $\tau(n)$ close to $\frac 1 2$.
-Thus, period finding does not necessarily require full quantum error correction capability.
+However, we may still obtain a quantum advantage if the error $\tau(n)$ does not grow too large.
+This demonstrates that quantum devices may be useful for period finding, even before achieving the level of full error correction capability.